Algorithmic Forecasting of Extreme Heat Waves: Research Design

-Faux Heat Wave 1 has the advantage of a post-test falling immediately before the extreme heat wave post-test so that potential weather confounders might be quite similar.
-The risk is that some of the extreme heat wave characteristics may be in part a spillover from the immediately preceding several days; a larger temporal separation might be desirable.
-Therefore, Faux Heat Wave 2 provides a temporal separation of a month, but risks that summers in July may on the average differ from summers in June in ways confounded with surface temperatures.\footnote { We also considered computing the pre-test using the grid cell means for the full set of June days before the heat wave.
-However, this approach builds in temporal warming trends in surface temperatures gradually unfolding during the June. }
+Faux Heat Wave 1 has the advantage of a pre-test falling immediately before the extreme heat wave post-test so that potential confounders might have quite similar values.
+The risk is that some of the extreme heat wave characteristics may be in part a carried over from the immediately preceding several days; a larger temporal separation might be desirable (Benjamin-Chung et al., 2018).
+Therefore, Faux Heat Wave 2 provides a temporal separation of a month, but risks that summers in July may on the average differ from summers in June in ways confounded with surface temperatures.

+In summary, the data generation thought experiment can be operationalized as Figure~\ref{fig:Designs_PNW}.
+Figure~\ref{fig:Designs_PNW} can be implemented using certain features of within-subject quasi-experimental designs (Maxwell et al., 2018).
+In particular, study units can be used as their own controls.
+We begin to capitalize on this in the next section.